Find out when your bins will be emptied

 - If you live in a unit or apartment, please phone Council on 02 8757 9000.

-- If you live in a house, or a townhouse, find your bin days by entering your address into our Bin Day Map Tool.
+- If you live in a house, or a townhouse, find your bin days by entering your address into our Bin Day Map Tool below.

 Your red garbage bin is for general waste and is used for small, everyday household items that are broken or need to be thrown away.
 Please throw away as little as possible.